gustavochm/Transport-Properties-Mie-Fluid/README.md

 # Supporting Information: *"Simulation and data-driven modeling of the transport properties of the Mie fluid"*

 This repository is part of the Supporting Information of the article *Simulation and data-driven modeling of the transport properties of the Mie fluid* by Gustavo Chaparro and Erich A. Müller.
-(Submitted to Journal of Physical Chemistry B).
+(Published in Journal of Physical Chemistry B, https://doi.org/10.1021/acs.jpcb.3c06813).

 This repository includes the following information:
 - Databases of the self diffusivity, shear viscosity and thermal conductivity of the Mie fluid computed with Equilibrium Molecular Dynamics.